 • A book of your choosing

-Upon opening the student book, you’ll find a welcoming page that talks about the different topics that will be covered throughout this curriculum.
+Opening the student book, you’ll find a welcoming page that talks about the different topics that will be covered throughout this curriculum.
 Following this section, you’ll find a suggested four-day daily schedule.
 So far, this schedule has worked out really well for us.
 Also, since it encourages your child to start a book club, it even offers suggestions and ideas on how to kick that part off.
 Keep in mind that participants in the book club do not have to be using this curriculum, and the book club is in no way mandatory.
 It’s merely a fun suggestion to kids more interested in reading and sharing what they’ve read.

 Readers in Residence Volume 1 (Sleuth) starts out in a way that gets kids itching to learn more.
 It starts out by encouraging them to look for clues on the cover of books.
 It shows them how to find the publishes, synopsis, title, illustrator, author and so much more.
 Once they have covered all this, it then has them make their own book cover.
-This was such a fun hands-on activity. of course my ten-year old designed an Unofficial Minecraft cover for a book.
+This was such a fun hands-on activity. of course my ten-year-old designed an Unofficial Minecraft cover for a book.
 But he also did a pretty awesome job at making up a pretend synopsis as well as writing about himself in the “About the Author” section.

 I have to say that we are completely in love with this curriculum.
-Who say’s that reading has to be boring?
+Who said that reading has to be boring?
 This curriculum isn’t just reading and worksheets.
 Sure they have picked a wonderful selection of books as part of this curriculum, but it also offers hands-on activities and projects throughout so that your child can demonstrate what they have learned.
 Not only that, but it also encourages your child to start a book club, and even gives them ideas and suggestions on how to do just that.
-The awesome part is that anyone can be part of the book club, so they can invite parents, grandparents, siblings and friends.
+The awesome part is that anyone can be part of the book club, so they can invite parents, grandparents, siblings, and friends.

 I also really love that they have included the “Meet the Author” section in this curriculum as well.
-My ten-year old has always enjoyed reading these as part of the Writers in Residence and this is no different.
-He loves going into the library or book store and finding authors that he’s familiar with on the shelves.
+My ten-year-old has always enjoyed reading these as part of the Writers in Residence and this is no different.
+He loves going into the library or bookstore and finding authors that he’s familiar with on the shelves.